cioos-siooc/cioos-siooc-datasets/README.md

 This repository has been created to track the progress of datasets from submission to completion using issue and bug-tracking tools.

 ### How to use this repo
-- create a project for each new dataset
+- [optional] create a project if necessary
 - use template [Dataset Status Tracker] to submit a new dataset and track its progress (OR)
 - use template [Dataset Issues] to log issues with existing datasets
 - assign issue to the appropriate project